charlesbrandt/public/code/version_control/git.md

 git import changes on master to branch at DuckDuckGo

 See also web-ui-api-db/README.md for a branching strategy on handling changes to a foundation that exists outside of the current repository.

+### Deleting a branch

+Once you merge a feature branch back in to `main`, feel free to remove it.
+It's a good idea to keep your branch names somewhat clean.

+    git branch -d <local-branch>

 ### Renaming a branch